 But it’s so darn tough.
 Isn’t it?

-Today, you’re in luck because after experimenting with so many strategies out there, I’ve found the top 7 tactics that will help you achieve any change you want.
+Today, you’re in luck because after experimenting with so many strategies out there, I’ve found the top 7 tactics that will help you stop being lazy and achieve any change you want.

 These tactics not only helped me make or break habits, they changed me as a person.